dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 <!-- SPDX-License-Identifier: MIT -->
 <!-- Copyright (c) 2023 Dacade.org -->

-Welcome to this ICP TypeScript Smart Contract 101 tutorial!
+Welcome to this Internet Computer TypeScript Smart Contract 101 tutorial!
 This tutorial is designed to provide an introduction to developing on the Internet Computer Protocol (ICP) platform.
 In this guide, you will learn the basics of building and interacting with a TypeScript smart contract (Azle canisters).
-By the end of this guide, you will have a solid understanding of developing for the ICP platform and be able to create the foundation for decentralized applications.
+By the end of this guide, you will have a solid understanding of developing on the ICP platform and be able to create the foundation for decentralized applications.

 ### What you'll learn
 - Setting up your development environment: Understand the necessary tools for ICP development, such as Node.js, Node Version Manager (nvm), and DFX, and learn how to install and use them​.
-- Grasping the boilerplate code: Familiarize yourself with the essential files and configurations needed to start an Azle project on the ICP platform, including the `tsconfig.json`, `dfx.json`, and `package.json` files.
+- Understanding the boilerplate code: Familiarize yourself with the essential files and configurations needed to start an Azle project on the ICP platform, including the `tsconfig.json`, `dfx.json`, and `package.json` files.
 - Building and interacting with a messaging canister: Learn how to construct a simple messaging canister that performs CRUD (Create, Read, Update, Delete) operations.
 You will also learn how to interact with the canister, calling its methods and handling responses.
 This knowledge will allow you to build a simple message board application, enabling users to create, update, delete, and view messages​.

 ### What is a Canister?